nastaiza14/Computational-syntax/README.md

 4)

-If I add all the Adp objects (Adp_nom, Adp_acc, etc.) to the tag "ADP", the terminal takes a very long time to load the parsing.
-Even though this may affect the score, I decided to not put those categories in the ADP tag.
+If I add all the Adp objects (Adp_nom, Adp_acc, etc.) to the tag "ADP", the terminal takes a very long time to load the parsing (I don't know if it loads at all).
+Even though this may affect the score, I decided to not put those categories in the ADP tag to avoid this error.

 5)